All about Closure of Companies

 - neither a liability nor an asset, and

-- which has not started conducting business after being incorporated, or
+- which has not started conducting business after being incorporated or

 Granting of the “Dormant” Status

 This choice is appropriate if you registered a company for a future project and the company is not already in operation.
-Choosing the “dormant status” is also a smart choice when an inactive firm cannot be closed because it may be holding assets like land, buildings, etc.
+Choosing the “dormant status” is also smart when an inactive firm cannot be closed because it may be holding assets like land, buildings, etc.

 Let’s first define what a dormant corporation is.